c1cada-d3v/AVERY-Documentation/Audio-Jaw-Discussion.md

 # Avery's Jaw Movement, Audio, & Making an Animatronic Sing
-I love animatronics because it is an interdisciplinary subject.
+Animatronics is an interdisciplinary subject.
 Audio naturally comes with it.
 During Avery's prototype stage, I tested his servos with an Arduino Uno and simple servo sweep commands.

 The first step I had identified in getting Avery to sing was simply getting his jaw to swing in accordance with audio/sound levels using the Arduino platform.
 At the time, I believe I only had a headphone audio jack connected to my computer, along with  one stereo channel led to a speaker, and the other led to my breadboard setup.
 I was unable to get a strong enough audio signal this way, and realized I needed an amplifier if I wanted to make this option work.